100+ Fashion Terms Everyone in the Industry Should Know

 Block Sloper

 A basic pattern that serves as the starting point for new garments.
-Designers create variations on the sloper to test proportions and build a consistent fit across different garment styles.
+Designers create variations on the sloper to test proportions and build a consistent fit for different garment styles.
 It’s a tool that technical designers rely on before finalizing production.

 Ease

 The space between the body and the garment that determines comfort and silhouette.
 There are two main types: wearing ease, which is the minimum allowance needed for movement and comfort, and design ease, which is additional space added for style or shape.
-Extra ease creates a relaxed fit, while less ease results in a closer, more fitted look.

 Inseam

-The inside leg measurement is taken from the crotch seam to the hem.
+The inside leg measurement taken from the crotch seam to the hem.
 It is a key measurement in jeans and structured trousers, as it determines how the garment sits on the body.
 Brands often list inseam options to guide shoppers in retail stores and department stores.

 Rise